docker/docs/get-started/part6.md

 You've been editing the same Compose file for this entire tutorial.
 Well, we have good news.
 That Compose file works just as well in production as it does on your machine.
-Here, we'll go through some options for running your Dockerized application.
+Here, We go through some options for running your Dockerized application.

 ## Choose an option